dedis/cothority/omniledger/README.md

 instructions to the corresponding contracts and/or objects.
 Each call to a contract/object will return 0 or more StateChanges that define how to update the state of the collection.
-Omniledger will take care that the following instruction/StateChanges are respected. *This might be too restrictive*:
+OmniLedger will take care that the following instruction/StateChanges are respected. *This might be too restrictive*:
 - Spawn: only Create-Actions
 - Invoke: only Update-Action on the invoked object